Twistane

 Twistane (IUPAC name: tricyclo[4.4.0.0^{3,8}]decane) is an organic compound with the formula C_{10}H_{16}.
 It is a cycloalkane and an isomer of the simplest diamondoid, adamantane, and like adamantane, is not very volatile.
 Twistane was named for the way its rings are permanently forced into the cyclohexane conformation known as the "twist-boat".
 The compound was first reported by Whitlock in 1962.

 Synthesis

 Twistane has been synthesized in a variety of ways.
-The original 1962 method was based on a bicyclo[2.2.2]octane framework.
-A 1967 publication concerned an intramolecular aldol condensation of a cis-decalin diketone.
+The original 1962 method was based on a bicyclo[2.2.2]octane framework, an approach that has seen substantial optimization since.
+An alternate approach from 1967 publication relied on an intramolecular aldol condensation of a cis-decalin ketol.
 It is formed when basketane is hydrogenated.

+The twistane core also forms from sodium mesitolate and bromoisoprene.

 Symmetry

 The only symmetry operation in twistane is rotation, and there exist three 2-fold axes as shown in the left picture.
 Thus the point group of twistane is D_{2}.

 Although twistane has four stereocenters, it only exists as two enantiomers.
 This is because it is symmetric along its C_{2} axis.